 Admission Tips for Graduate Business Programs

-Recruiting is all about relationships, regardless of field or industry.
-Engaging our prospective student population at a deeper level helps us understand individuals’ personal and professional career goals and enables us to guide someone in the right direction.
-Our goal is to work closely with prospective students to find the best program fit and help them understand how to stay competitive through the process.
-After reflecting on my experience working with prospective students in the part-time MBA, full-time MBA, and Master of Accounting programs over the past three years, here are some key takeaways for those pursuing graduate degrees in business.
+Applying to graduate school is a serious undertaking.
+My goal is to work closely with prospective students to find the best program fit and provide guidance throughout the application process.
+After reflecting on my experience working with applicants and students in the Professional’s MBA, Emerging Leaders MBA, and Master of Accounting programs, I would like to share some advice for those pursuing graduate degrees in business.